gwatkins501/Donald-Trump-Twitter-Sentiment-Analysis/README.md

-Project that anlayzed Trump's Twitter sentiment around the economy and how it affects the sentiments of other users.
-Using the provided function, this analysis can be extended to analyze the effects onf any Twitter influencer on the sentiment of general Twitter (or a subset of choice)
+Project that anlayzed Trump's Twitter sentiment around the economy and how it affects the sentiment of other users.
+Using the provided function, this analysis can be extended to analyze the effects onf any Twitter influencer on the sentiment of general Twitter (or a subset of choice).